 - Useless.
 This indicates a lack of belief in someone or something a person is doing.
 Being useful is a lot more beneficial.
 Our job should be to focus on the positive outcome of taking a particular action, which comes back to having more clarity.

-If we are more conscious of the words we use and choose to use positive and empowering words more often, our level of self-confidence will improve.
-As we start to use better words, we’ll notice a difference in our emotional state and our willingness to take new actions to achieve the outcomes we want.
+If we are more conscious of the words we use and use positive and empowering words more often, our level of self-confidence will improve.
+As we use better words, we’ll notice a difference in our emotional state and our willingness to take new actions to achieve the outcomes we want.